klassic/klassic/README.md

-Toys **is** a toy programming language.
-Currently, Toys is a dynamically-typed language.
-Toys has:
+Klassic **is** Yet Another Programming Language.
+Although Klassic is a dynamically-typed language currently, it will be a statically typed programming language.
+Klassic has:

 * lexically-scoped variables
 * first-class functions